MJoergen/nexys4ddr/dyoc/Episodes/ep19_-_C_Runtime/README.md

 program ends in a loop, where the number of solutions is read into the 'A' register.
 It takes approximately 10 seconds when running at 25 MHz.

+Congratulations!
+You now have a computer that can run arbitrary programs written in C!
+High-five :-)

+In the next episode we'll add support for printing characters to the screen.